-From meeting Olympians to holding their Olympic medal, from learning ringside from an FEI judge to getting pointers from the 'go to" Grand Prix freestyle master, and expanding overall knowledge of proper horse care and training--WIT delivers.
+- meeting Olympians and holding their Olympic medal - interviewing some of our most high profile riders, trainers, and judges - learning ringside with an FEI judge - getting pointers from the 'go to" Grand Prix freestyle master - expanding their overall knowledge of proper horse care - making significant progress with their training.

 The specifics of each session varies but you can count on D4K and its supporters to go above and beyond for these enthusiastic, passionate young riders.

 Each session concludes with a dinner celebration where participants are presented with their certificates...but things never end there.
 The program creates friendships that last for life.
 Our WITees from coast to coast are still in touch and meeting up whenever possible.
-Each session an Alumni dinner party is hosted in Wellington by Lendon for all WITees who can attend.
+Each session also features an Alumni dinner party hosted in Wellington by Lendon for any past WITees who can attend.
 Everyone gives an informal update of what they are doing and many rounds of applause ring out for the successes over the past year.
+We hope you will consider being part of this incredible community.